-- In the Paladin Configuration window, click the Forms tab.
+- Select the Forms tab.

 |Emails will be sent from this email address, and replies will be sent to it.
 This includes statements and purchase receipts.|

 |From Email Address (Purchase Orders)||Emailed POs will be sent from this email address, and replies will be sent to it.|

 |This email address will be copied.
 The recipient will not see this email address.|

 |SMTP Server Address||The Internet Service Provider can provide this information.|